Single-qubit gate teleportation provides a quantum advantage

 \section{Introduction and main result}

-A quantum circuit~$\cQ$ on $n$~qubits takes as input a classical bit string~$I=(I_1,\ldots,I_m)\in \{0,1\}^m$.
+A quantum circuit~$\cQ$ on $n$~qubits takes as input a classical bit string $I=(I_1,\ldots,I_m)\in \{0,1\}^m$.
 Starting from a product state~$\ket{0}^{\otimes n}$, it applies one- and two-qubit gates that may be classically controlled by constant-size subsets~$\{I_j\}_{j}$ of input bits, and finally measures each qubit in the computational basis to yield an outcome~$O\in \{0,1\}^n$.
-A prominent example is the single-qubit (Clifford)-gate-teleportation circuit~$\teleport_n$ (on $2n$~qubits) shown in Fig.~\ref{fig:teleportationcircuit}, based on the gate-teleportation protocol of Gottesman and Chuang~\cite{gottesmanchuang}.
-Here we seek to characterize this circuit's computational power.
+A prominent example is the single-qubit (Clifford)-gate-teleportation circuit~$\teleport_n$ (on $2n$~qubits) shown in Fig.~\ref{fig:teleportationcircuit}.
+The terminology used here alludes to the fact that it is composed of several copies of the gate-teleportation protocol of Gottesman and Chuang~\cite{gottesmanchuang}.
+The latter teleports an unknown quantum state while simultaneously applying a Clifford unitary to it.
+Here we seek to characterize the computational power of the circuit~$\teleport_n$.

 The behavior of a quantum circuit~$\cQ$ is fully specified by the conditional distribution~$p^{\cQ}(O|I)$ of the output~$O$ given a fixed input~$I$.
 Its computational power is directly tied to the difficulty of sampling from~$p^{\cQ}(\cdot |I)$ for different inputs~$I$, and, more generally, the hardness of computing or approximating properties of this collection of distributions.
 Corresponding notions of classically simulating~$\cQ$ give rise to various computational problems with more stringent notions of simulation associated with harder computational problems.
-Arguably one of the weakest notions of simulating~$\cQ$ is that of {\em possibilistic simulation}, a term introduced in~\cite{wang2021possibilistic}.
+Arguably one of the weakest notions of simulating~$\cQ$ is that of {\em possibilistic simulation}, a convenient term introduced by Wang in~\cite{wang2021possibilistic} for a concept implicitly used in earlier work~\cite{bravyigossetkoenig,BravyiGossetKoenigTomamichel}.
 The corresponding computational problem, which we denote by~$\psim{\cQ}$, asks, for a given input~$I$ (an {\em instance} of~$\psim{\cQ}$), to produce~$O\in \{0,1\}^n$ such that $p^{\cQ}(O|I)>0$, i.e., such that $O$~occurs with non-zero probability in the output distribution of~$\cQ$.